Mitigating Omitted Variable Bias in Empirical Software Engineering: Confounding in Teamwork Effort

 \section{Confounding in Teamwork Effort}

-Our second case study is based on \citet{feldtSFT23sysrev}'s review of research in the factors that affect the productivity of software development teams.
+Our second illustrative example is based on \citet{feldtSFT23sysrev}'s review of research in the factors that affect the productivity of software development teams.
 It demonstrates how to practically assess the impact of potential unknown confounders in a more complex, realistic scenario.
-As in \autoref{sec:lang:quantifying}'s case study, our aim is not to (directly) contribute to the knowledge about developer productivity; in fact, our analysis will at times adopt simplifying assumptions that are not (entirely) realistic.
+As in \autoref{sec:lang:quantifying}'s illustrative example, our aim is not to (directly) contribute to the knowledge about developer productivity; in fact, our analysis will at times adopt simplifying assumptions that are not (entirely) realistic.
 In contrast, the goal is to demonstrate credible confounding patterns, and to illustrate how to navigate around them in realistic conditions.